AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 * The Journey Optimizer connection and any associated data views are reset to their default state and can no longer be edited

-* Any custom derived fields associated with the connection will be deleted
+* Any custom derived fields associated with the connection are deleted

 * You can no longer perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics

-  The **[!UICONTROL Analyze in CJA]** button in Journey Optimizer will be disabled
+  This means that the **[!UICONTROL Analyze in CJA]** button in Journey Optimizer is disabled

 >[!IMPORTANT]
 >